microsoft/ebpf-for-windows/tests/stress/readme.md

 - Delay of 250 ms between successive extension restarts.

 ## 1.6. bindmonitor_tail_call_invoke_program_test
 This test first loads a specific native eBPF program.
 It then loads all the MAX_TAIL_CALL_CNT tail call programs and updates the program array map.
 It then creates the specified # of threads where each thread attempts a TCP 'bind' to the port.
-The test set up ensures that the `thread_index` passed in each `thread_context` is unique to that thread.
+The test setup ensures that the `thread_index` passed in each `thread_context` is unique to that thread.

 This causes the invocation of the in-kernel eBPF tail call programs to be executed in sequence.
 The last tail call program returns a PERMIT verdict.